pnwairfire/bluesky/README.md

  - ***'config' > 'visualization' > 'hysplit' > 'layer'*** -- *optional* -- defaults to 1
  - ***'config' > 'visualization' >  'hysplit' > 'prettykml'*** -- *optional* -- whether or not to make the kml human readable; defaults to false
  - ***'config' > 'visualization' >  'hysplit' > 'is_aquipt'*** -- *optional* -- defaults to false
- - ***'config' > 'visualization' >  'hysplit' > 'dest_dir' -- *optional* -- where to create visualization output directory (i.e. the parent directory to contain the ouput directory); if not specified, visualization output will go in hysplit output directory
+ - ***'config' > 'visualization' >  'hysplit' > 'output_dir' -- *optional* -- where to create visualization output; if not specified, visualization output will go in hysplit output directory
- - ***'config' > 'visualization' >  'hysplit' > 'output_dir_name' -- *optional* --name of output directory to create in dest_dir; only used if dest_dir is defined; defaults to run_id, which is generated if not defined
  - ***'config' > 'visualization' >  'hysplit' > 'images_dir' -- *optional* -- sub-directory to contain images (relative to output direcotry); default is 'graphics/''
  - ***'config' > 'visualization' >  'hysplit' > 'data_dir' -- *optional* -- sub-directory to contain data files (relative to output direcotry); default is output directory root
  - ***'config' > 'visualization' >  'hysplit' > 'blueskykml_config' -- *optional* -- sub-directory to contain configuration to pass directly into blueskykml; expected to be nested with top level section keys and second level option keys; see https://github.com/pnwairfire/blueskykml/ for configuration options